All full-time undergraduate applications must be made through UCAS.

 You are able to enrol from 1st September once your place has been confirmed and you have submitted your qualification evidence.
 This is an online process and Admissions will send out instructions and login details from mid-August onwards along with your induction material for the course.

 After enrolling online you will be able to access your course timetable and other course material.
-During this time you can also apply for your Corporate Card allowing you full access to all of our excellent facilities, including the Library and Sir Tom Finney Sports Centre.
+During this time you can also apply for your UCLan Card allowing you full access to all of our excellent facilities, including the Library and Sir Tom Finney Sports Centre.

 When does the course start?